Chart Color Schemes

 Ballarat North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ballarat North's dwelling structures, as per the latest Census data, were 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Ballarat North's dwelling structures, as per the latest Census, consisted of 82.1% houses and 17.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro Vic.'s 85.6% houses and 14.5% other dwellings.
-Home ownership in Ballarat North was 37.0%, with mortgaged dwellings at 30.7% and rented ones at 32.3%.
-The median monthly mortgage repayment was $1,416, below Non-Metro Vic.'s average of $1,499.
-Median weekly rent in Ballarat North was $285, compared to Non-Metro Vic.'s $300.
-Nationally, Ballarat North's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Ballarat North was at 37.0%, with mortgaged dwellings at 30.7% and rented ones at 32.3%.
+The median monthly mortgage repayment was $1,416, lower than Non-Metro Vic.'s average of $1,499.
+The median weekly rent figure was $285, compared to Non-Metro Vic.'s $300.
+Nationally, Ballarat North's mortgage repayments were significantly lower at $1,416 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing